 The following represents certain information regarding the senior officers of the Association.
-The president and CEO and all other senior officers of the Association, together with their length of service at their present position, as well as positions held during the last five years,
+The president and CEO and all other senior officers of the Association, together with their length of service at their present position, as well as positions held during the last five years, are as follows:

-Name and Title Time in Position Prior Experience Other Business Interests David W. Corum, President and CEO 5 years Director of Financial Analysis and Systems at Farm Credit Services of Mid America from 1986 to 1993.
+Name and Title Time in Position Prior Experience Other Business Interests David W. Corum, President and CEO 6 years Director of Financial Analysis and Systems at Farm Credit Services of Mid America from 1986 to 1993.
 Executive Vice President and Chief Financial Officer with AgCarolina Farm Credit from 1993 to March 2012.
-Total of 35 years of employment in the Farm Credit System, including 23 years with AgCarolina Farm Credit.
+Total of 36 years of employment in the Farm Credit System, including 24 years with AgCarolina Farm Credit.
 He serves on the AgFirst/FCBT Plan Fiduciary Committee and is a member of the North Carolina State University Ag Foundation Board, the North Carolina State University Agricultural Institute Advisory Board, the board of the North Carolina Foundation for Soil and Water Conservation, the board of the North Carolina Agribusiness Council, and the University of Mount Olive Agricultural Advisory Board.
-Matthew J. Currin Senior Vice President and Chief Financial Officer 5 years Senior Vice President and Chief Financial Officer with Cape Fear Farm Credit from 2006 until 2011 and Associate with a local accounting firm from November 2011 to April 2012.
-A total of 12 years of employment in the Farm Credit System including five years with AgCarolina Farm Credit.
-David C. Morris, Senior Vice President and Chief Credit Officer 6 years Senior Vice President of Credit Services from 2008 until 2011.
-Total of 38 years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
-Roy P. Robertson, Jr., Senior Vice President - Corporate Lending 5 years Senior Vice President Financial Services from 2008 until 2011 and Executive Vice President and Chief Lending Officer from 2011 to March 2012.
-Total of 17 years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
-Arthur R. (Buck) Spruill, III, Senior Vice President -Branch Lending East 2 years Loan officer with East Carolina Farm Credit from 1989 to 1993.
+Matthew J. Currin Senior Vice President and Chief Financial Officer 6 years Senior Vice President and Chief Financial Officer with Cape Fear Farm Credit from 2006 until 2011 and Associate with a local accounting firm from November 2011 to April 2012.
+A total of 13 years of employment in the Farm Credit System including six years with AgCarolina Farm Credit.
+David C. Morris, Senior Vice President and Chief Credit Officer 7 years Senior Vice President of Credit Services from 2008 until 2011.
+Total of 39 years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
+Roy P. Robertson, Jr., Senior Vice President - Corporate Lending 6 years Senior Vice President Financial Services from 2008 until 2011 and Executive Vice President and Chief Lending Officer from 2011 to March 2012.
+Total of 18 years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
+Arthur R. (Buck) Spruill, III, Senior Vice President -Branch Lending East 3 years Loan officer with AgCarolina Farm Credit from 1989 to 1993.
 Agribusiness Executive with two commercial banks from 1993 to 2013.
 Agribusiness Loan Officer from 2013 to 2015.
-Total of seven years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
+Total of eight years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
 He is a co-owner of a closely held family farming operation and also serves as a board member of Coastal Carolina Cotton Gin, a cotton processing facility.
-Timothy M. Pace, Senior Vice President -Branch Lending West 5 years Financial Services Officer from 1999 to 2008 and Senior Vice President Financial Services from 2008 to March 2012.
-Total of 18 years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
-Linda J. Strickland, Senior Vice President Marketing 16 years Marketing Manager and Executive Assistant prior to 1999.
-Total of 42 years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
-She serves as a board member of the North Carolina State University College of Agricultural and Life Sciences Research Foundation.
+Timothy M. Pace, Senior Vice President -Branch Lending West 6 years Financial Services Officer from 1999 to 2008 and Senior Vice President Financial Services from 2008 to March 2012.
+Total of 19 years of employment in the Farm Credit System, all with AgCarolina Farm Credit.
+Laura S. (Skipper) Jones Senior Vice President - Marketing and Communications 1 year Marketing Manager from 2008 to 2014 and Senior Vice President - Administrative Officer from 2014 to 2017 with Cape Fear Farm Credit.
+Total of ten years of employment in the Farm Credit System, including one year with AgCarolina Farm Credit.
+She serves as an advisory board member of the North Carolina Agricultural and Technical University College of Agricultural and Environmental Sciences.

-The total amount of compensation (in whole dollars) earned by the CEO and senior officers (excluding the CEO) as a group during the years ended December 31, 2016, 2015, and 2014, is presented in the following tables.
-The first table presented illustrates actual compensation received in cash in the form of salary and bonus.
+The total amount of compensation (in whole dollars) earned by the CEO and senior officers (excluding the CEO) as a group during the years ended December 31, 2017, 2016, and 2015, is presented in the following tables.
+The first table presented illustrates actual compensation received in cash in the form of salary and bonus: